 In Summer 2018, Ms. Baumgartner will return to the Salzburger Festspiele where she will sing Ague/Venus in a new production of Heinz-Werner Henzes The Bassarides under the baton of Kent Nagano.
 Her further performances planned for the future include concerts with the Munich Philharmonic, Orchestra de Radio France, as well as appearances at the Oper Frankfurt, Opernhaus Zürich, and the Staatsoper Hamburg.

-Tanja Ariane Baumgartner has been a member of the ensemble at the Frankfurt Opera since 2009/2010.
-Roles that brought her great success in Frankfurt include Cassandre (Les Troyens), Carmen, Cornelia (Giulio Cesare in Egitto), the Princess of Bouillon (Adriana Lecouvreur), Eboli (Don Carlo), Fricka (Rheingold and Walküre), Gora in the German premiere of Reimann’s Medea (published on CD by OehmsClassics), Emilia (Verdi’s Otello), Fenena (Nabucco), the Nurse (Die Frau ohne Schatten), the Foreign Princess (Rusalka), Iocaste (Oedipe), Tigrana (Puccini’s Edgar), Charlotte (Werther), Gaea (Daphne) and the title role in Othmar Schoeck’s Penthesilea.
-This last production, which had previously been shown in Basel, was voted „Production of the Year 2008“ by the Opernwelt Magazine critics and brought Baumgartner international regard.
+Ms. Baumgartner has been a member of the ensemble at the Oper Frankfurt since the 2009/10 season.
+During her time in Frankfurt she made successful appearances in numerous operas and roles, including among others: Carmen, Cornelia (Giulio Cesare in Egitto), Eboli (Don Carlo), Gora in the German premiere of Reimann’s Medea (which has been released on CD by OehmsClassics), Amme (Die Frau ohne Schatten), the foreign princess (Rusalka), Iocaste (Oedipe), Tigrana (Puccini-Edgar), Charlotte (Werther), Gaea (Daphne) and the title told in Other Schoeck’s Penthesilea.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)